AllenInstitute/np_codeocean/README.md

 # np_codeocean
-Tools for uploading and interacting with Mindscope Neuropixels experiments on Code Ocean
+Tools for uploading Mindscope Neuropixels experiments to S3 (for Code Ocean).

 Requires running as admin on Windows in order to create remote-to-remote symlinks on the Isilon.